awsdocs/aws-codecommit-user-guide/doc_source/troubleshooting-gc.md

 You may also have multiple credential helpers or managers set up on your computer, and your system might be defaulting to another configuration\.
 To reset which credential helper is used as the default, you can use the \-\-system option instead of \-\-global or \-\-local when running the git config command\.

-For more information, see [For HTTPS Users Using Git Credentials](setting-up-gc.md) and [Credential Storage](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage) in the Git documentation\.
+For more information, see [For HTTPS users using Git credentials](setting-up-gc.md) and [Credential Storage](https://git-scm.com/book/en/v2/Git-Tools-Credential-Storage) in the Git documentation\.